ImageMagick/Usage-Markdown/basics/index.md

 command  [options]  input_image   output_image
 ~~~

-As time went on this started to produce problems, as images are complex objects with an enormous number of operations that can be performed on them often involving other images.
+As time went on, this started to produce problems, as images are complex objects with an enormous number of operations that can be performed on them often involving other images.

-As a consequence of this the above slowly expanded to become..
+As a consequence of this, the above slowly expanded to become...

 ~~~{.skip}
 command  [options] image1 [options] image2 [options]  output_image
 ~~~

 This worked, and is the basic style that was used in version 5.5.7.
-The various image operations such as "`-negate`", "`-resize`", and "`-crop`", etc, could appear either before or after the image it was meant to apply to.
+The various image operations such as "`-negate`", "`-resize`", and "`-crop`", etc, could appear either before or after the image they were to apply to.

-For example under version 5.5.7 the following two commands were equally valid and did the same thing.
+For example, under version 5.5.7 the following two commands were equally valid and did the same thing.

 ~~~{.skip}
 convert  -negate  image.gif   output.gif